bpocallaghan/alert/README.md

 The different arguments:
 - `Alert::info('Title', 'Lorem Ipsum', false);` // without the icon
-- `Alert::info('Title', 'Lorem Ipsum', 'smile-o');` // custom icon
+- `Alert::info('Title', 'Lorem Ipsum', 'smile-o');` // specify the icon class
-- `Alert::message('Title', 'Lorem Ipsum', 'smile-o', 'info');` // specify the level
+- `Alert::message('Title', 'Lorem Ipsum', 'smile-o', 'info');` // specify the type of level
 - `Alert::message('Title', 'Lorem Ipsum', 'smile-o', 'info', false);` // do not show the 'close' button

-If you need to modify the partials, you can run:
+If you need to modify the view partial, you can run:

 ```bash
 php artisan vendor:publish --provider="Bpocallaghan\Alert\AlertServiceProvider"
 ```

-The view partial can be found here 'resources/views/vendor/alert/alert.blade'.
+The view partial can be found here 'resources\views\vendor\alert\alert.blade'.

 ## TODO